ComicScrip/contacts-api/README.md

 ## With Docker (recommanded)

-Install Docker on your OS.
+Install Docker and docker-compose on your OS.

 ```sh
 docker-compose up -d
 ```
 That will install and run the app with all its dependencies (including the DB) in isolated containers.
-With this single command, you will have a fully functionnal API listening by default on [localhost:5000](http://localhost:5000).
+With this single command, you will have a fully functionnal and persistant API listening by default on [localhost:5000](http://localhost:5000).

 You will also have two running DB servers (one for developpement and one for running automated tests), accessible respectively on `localhost:3307` and `localhost:3308` with the user `root` and the password `root`.